Not Every Time and Frequency Need to Be Forgotten in Diffusion Unlearning: Experiments

-For CelebA-HQ, our objective is to delete six randomly sampled celebrity faces selected by \citep{alberti2025data} from pre-trained unconditional DDPM models \citep{ho2020denoising}.
-Unlearning is applied image-by-image, and performance is evaluated after training.
-For SISS, DPO, and KTO, we use a single model in a continual setting, while GA erases all details after one deletion.
-Accordingly, we assess GA by measuring the unlearned model after each individual deletion.
-As explained in Section \ref{sec:3.1}, we first inject diffusion noise to certain time steps $t=250,500$ and compare the reversed image using the unlearned model and the original image with SSCD score.
-While \citet{alberti2025data} only measured the exact memorization at $t=250$, we also include the experiment of partial memorization at $t=500$.
+\paragraph{Unconditional Data Unlearning.} For CelebA-HQ, our objective is to delete six randomly sampled celebrity faces selected by \citet{alberti2025data} from pre-trained unconditional diffusion models.
+Unlearning is applied image-by-image in a continual setting.
+As GA erases all details in a continual manner, we initialize the model as a pretrained point after each individual deletion.
+As explained in Section \ref{sec:scenario}, we first inject noise to certain time steps $t=250,500$ (only $t=250$ in \cite{alberti2025data}) and compare the denoised image using the unlearned model and the original image.